5 TIPS FOR BETTER DIGESTION

 Now remember drinking water isn't the only way to get in adequate fluids.
 Eating fresh fruits, veggies, and soups can help you do this as well.
 There is something to remember as well when increasing fluid intake.
 If you are eating a high sodium diet (fast food, salty snacks, etc.) your body will look to hold on to excess fluid instead of urinating to help reduce the amount of salt in your blood.
 This can lead to bloating which you may be familiar with.
 While bloating is generally just uncomfortable, it can also lead to heart issues down the line.
 Chronic bloating from longterm excess sodium consumption can lead to your heart having to work overtime by pumping blood to the excess space your body now has.
 This is one of the reasons why in heart failure patients with fluid overload, we often see them put on fluid and sodium restrictions to correct this imbalance.
 I personally like to drink the majority of my water throughout the day and morning so I can sleep comfortably without having to get up in the middle of the night.

-If you struggle with hydration try some of these tips:
+If you struggle with staying hydrated try some of these tips:

 I never realized how much movement had to do with digestion until I started focusing on the timing of my movement.
 Yes it is incredibly important to stay active for heart health and muscle growth but did you know you can use it to your advantage?
 A few years ago I got really into walking and have loved it ever since.
 When I would wake up I would do my regular morning routine, then go for a 15 minute walk, drink some water, have my cup of coffee and without fail, have a bowel movement!
 It is so interesting how after sleeping for 8 hours a little bit of movement and fluids is all the digestive tract needs to get to work.
 Notice how it didn't need warm lemon water or a ginger, apple cider vinegar shot!

 I know there are so many controversial opinions about intermittent fasting and intuitive eating but from looking at the research here are my thoughts.
 Intermittent fasting is basically just a period of fasting/ not eating- like when you sleep.
-I think that fasting is too personal to lay out a recommendation that will benefit the majority of the population.
+I think that fasting is too individualized to set a recommendation that will benefit the majority of the population.
 For example someone may not be hungry until 12 in the afternoon and waiting till then to start eating works for them.
 However, someone else may be starving when they wake up and will get jittery or fatigue if they try to wait.
 I also think it depends on yesterdays eating habits as well.
 If you eat a large, late dinner, you may not be hungry first thing in the morning.
-Where-as if you eat an early, light dinner and go for a walk after you may be hungry right away.
-Ultimately it is personal!
+Whereas if you eat an early, light dinner and go for a walk after you may be hungry right away.
+Ultimately it is unique to each individual!

-*Note if you have diabetes fasting may lead to low blood sugars so monitoring closely and snacking may be better for you.
+*Note if you have diabetes fasting may lead to low blood sugars so monitor sugars closely and snacking may be better for you*

-Not an elimination diet!
-Let me tell you why these are a thing, how they work, and what to do after.
-Elimination diets can seem very scary.
+Let me tell you why these styles of diets are even a thing!
+The main reason why we need elimination diets is to help us identify what food or what type of food may be causing us digestive distress.
 One of the most popular being the low-FODMAP diet.
-The typical elimination diet can aid in digestion by helping you identify which foods are causing distress.
-You limit your intake to a few basic foods like rice, potatoes, greens, and certain easily digestible veggies.
+There are different phases to this diet.
+You first limit your intake to a few basic foods like rice, potatoes, greens, and certain easily digestible veggies.
 Then after about 2 weeks of this you add back in each food group one at a time to try to identify what you are not digesting well.
-This is definitely a commitment and I only recommend trying an elimination diet if you have exhausted all other digestive tips I have provided.
+This is definitely a commitment and I only recommend trying an elimination diet under direct supervision of a Registered Dietitian or qualified health professional.

-Prior to trying this diet I also recommend attempting to remove dairy from your diet.
+Prior to trying this diet I also recommend attempting to remove dairy from your diet for a few weeks.
 This is such a common source of discomfort as the majority of Americans are in fact lactose intolerant.
 While dairy is praised as one of the key foods in the Standard American Diet there are two main things that come from dairy that we need, protein, and calcium.
 Those things can easily be consumed in a well planned dairy-free diet.
-Thus if it is causing your body difficult digestion there is absolutely no nutritional reason why you need to consume it.
+Thus if it is causing your body difficulty with digestion there is absolutely no nutritional reason why you need to consume it.
+You may also try this with gluten, another very common allergen.
+However, with dairy and gluten if you have no reaction to them then there is no need to remove them from your diet completely!
+Low fat dairy and whole forms of gluten (whole wheat) can be a part of a well balanced diet.

 I hope these tips help you get your digestive system back on track so you can go back to living your life without discomfort!
 Click here to learn more about how your digestive system actually works and all about our GI tract from the NIH.